bpatelcs/Text-Property-Visualization/README.md

 ![alt text](Zipfs.jpg "Zipf's Law")

-#####`Heap's Law` This las states the realation between growth of vocabulary size and growth of corpus size.Based on this law we can say that when we index the large corpus then there is always be the finding of new vocabulary.Thus at the begining there will be stiff rise in vocabulary but after some time vocabulary size grows slowly compared to the size of the corpus.
+#####`Heap's Law` This law states the realation between growth of vocabulary size and growth of corpus size.Based on this law we can say that when we index the large corpus then there is always be the finding of new vocabulary.Thus at the begining there will be stiff rise in vocabulary but after some time vocabulary size grows slowly compared to the size of the corpus.

                                           V=K .N^B
                                                     Where K=Constant 10~100.